File systems and storage

 Quota: Shared space.
 No individual or group quotas.

 This system has identical policies to /scratch.
-It is in development.
-At the time of writing (7/25) it was not up.

 /seqdata